cyrille-visser/FastHack-Postgres/Student/00-prereqs.md

 The "on-premises" environment is deployed in two steps by scripts that invoke ARM Templates & Helm charts to create the AKS cluster, databases, and sample application.
 Your coach will provide you with a Resources.zip file that contains the files needed to deploy the "on-premises" environment.

    - Download the required Resources.zip file for this hack.
 You should do this in Azure Cloud Shell.
    - Unzip the Resources.zip file.
-Open Cloud Shell 9Bash) and run "unzip Resources.zip -d PostgresMigration"
+Open Cloud Shell (Bash) and run "unzip Resources.zip -d PostgresMigration"

 ### Deploy "on-prem" AKS Environment
 Run the following command to setup the on-prem AKS environment: